-I have used my brushes for years and admittedly have not really thought about cleaning them.
-Sometimes I get a flash of brilliance and decide to pick the hair out, but that’s about as far as I’ll go.
-However, I’ve been getting a lot of questions lately from the video viewers and blog readers on this topic, so that prompted me to pull up my socks and learn how to do it.
+In the past, I would use hair brushes for years and not really think about cleaning them.
+Sometimes I would get a flash of brilliance and decide to pick the hair out, but that’s about as far as I’ll go.

-I feel a slight pinch of shame now that I’ve done the research and know how thoroughly disgusting my hairbrushes are.
-Hairbrushes are similar to sponges or carpets.
-They harbour a whole bunch of unwanted stuff.
-They trap hair (of course), dust, dirt, oils, old product and can even trap dust mites.
+Honestly, I feel a slight pinch of shame now that I’ve done the research and know how thoroughly disgusting dirty hair brushes are.
+Hair brushes are similar to sponges or carpets.
+They harbor a whole bunch of unwanted stuff.
+They trap hair (of course), dust, dirt, oils, and old hair products.
+And worst of all, they can even trap dust mites!

-This is what really got me: each time you brush with an unclean hairbrush, you actually re-deposit grease, product, dust and dead skin cells back into your hair.
+But the fact that really got me was this: each time you brush with an unclean hair brush, you actually re-deposit grease, product, dust, and dead skin cells back into your hair.
 Need a barf bag?
 Further, your brush smells and loses efficacy when it’s clogged up (no surprise there).
-If that is not motivation enough to clean your brushes, I don’t know what is!
+So if that isn’t motivation enough to clean your hair brush, I don’t know what is!

-This is not a one-size-fits-all solution since different brushes require different treatments.
-So, I’ve got below how to clean a plastic or metal paddle and round brush, how to clean a plastic or metal comb and how to clean a wooden brush with natural bristles (or a mix of nylon and natural).
-Boom!
-See, I’m thorough.
+How to clean your hair brush will depend on if your hair brush is made of plastic, metal, or wood and if the bristles are natural or nylon.
+So today, I’m discussing how to clean a plastic or metal paddle and round brush, how to clean a plastic or metal comb, and how to clean a wooden brush with natural bristles (or a mix of nylon and natural).
+Boom, I’ve got you covered!

 Plastic & Metal Paddle (and Round) Brushes & Combs

-Once you’ve loosened hair, take the scissors and snip down the centre.
+Step 2: Once you’ve loosened the hair, take the scissors and snip down the center.
 This is going to make pulling the hair out a lot easier.
-Now, grab the clumps of hair and start tossing them away!
-However, you can skip the snipping if you have the patience to pull it all out.
-Dispose of the hair ball!
-And quick reminder, the hair should go in the garbage and not down the sink.
-Unless you have a crush on your plumber.
-In that case, clog your sink with hairballs.
+Now, grab the clumps of hair and throw them away (duh!).
+And a quick reminder, unless you have a crush on your plumber, the hair should go in the garbage and not down the sink.

-*Now for a round brush, do this on one half of the brush, then rotate it 180 degrees and repeat the technique on the other side.
-I couldn’t get a few trapped hairs out of the edge of my round brush.
-I decided to let it go, I can live with the 6 trapped hairs.
+If you have a round brush, use this same technique on one half of the brush, then rotate it 180 degrees and repeat the technique on the other side.
+This is a little more difficult than with a rectangular-shaped brush.

-Finally, give your brush a quick rinse lay flat, bristles down, to dry.
-This is fine for plastic and metal paddle brushes, round brushes and combs.
+Step 4: Finally, give your brush a quick rinse and lay it flat, bristles down, to dry.

 Wooden Brushes With Natural or Combination Bristles